vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vmc-aws.md

 Multiple performance vectors or features may have an impact on performance.
 For instance, to achieve 1 Gb/s of SSL throughput and 2000 TPS of SSL with EC certificates, NSX ALB recommends two cores.

 Service Engines can be deployed in Active/Active or Active/Standby mode depending on the license tier used.
-NSX ALB Essentials license doesn’t support Active/Active HA mode for Service Engines.
+The NSX ALB Essentials license does not support Active/Active HA mode for Service Engines.

 |**Decision ID**|**Design Decision**|**Design Justification**|**Design Implications**|
 | :- | :- | :- | :- |